Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/web-page.md

 4. Click the drop-down menu under **Type** and select **Web Page**.
 5. Copy and paste the URL of the web page you want to ingest into the **URL** field.
 6. _(Optional)_ Add a description and Source Tags.
 7. Click **Create**.
-A new entry will appear in the Knowledge Store, and a task will be started to Parse Website Content.
+A new entry will appear in the Knowledge Store, and a task will be initiated to parse website content.
 8. Wait until the status column shows a green checkmark.

 You can now click the name of your Knowledge Source and inspect the results in the [Chunk Editor](overview.md#chunk-editor).